|Ich bin ein Frankfurter|

 If it's one of these veggie corn dogs, made by Morning Star Farms, I definitely think they do!

-I don't eat beef and pork any more, and so I discovered these veggie corn dogs.
+I try not to eat beef and pork these days, and so I discovered these veggie corn dogs.
 I personally think these corn dogs taste as good, or, dare I say it on National Corn Dog Day, even BETTER than corn dogs made with beef and pork hot dogs.
 I highly recommend them!

 Happy National Corn Dog Day, everybody!